JessKaria/project-4/README.md

 The entire crux of my application was centered around users being able to private message other users in relation to an event they created.
 Without it, I don't think the users would be able to get any real value from it.
 This was an essential feature and one that I persevered with to create.

 Firstly I did some some research on how to best structure tables so that the users messages would be private and would not exist all in one table.
 I came across a few relationship diagrams where the use of a conversation table which containted two user ID's could be used to then group messages.
-It took me a while to get my head around, but once I wrote out my models and started testing requests in Insomnia, things become a lot clearer.
+It took me a while to get my head around, but once I wrote out my models and started testing requests in Insomnia, things became a lot clearer.

 The first challenge was to create models that contained the correct foreign keys that they were refrencing, I knew that a join table wouldn't suffice so I worked out how to have two userID's on the conversation table which was a huge win and allowed me to start writing controllers and testing.